2017 General State Budget

 The normal budget debate process in Parliament takes more than a month, and discussions on the rectification budget are being delayed by parliamentary maneuvers on both sides.
 Parliamentary President Aniceto Guterres is not invoking plenary sessions because he doesn't want to debate the no confidence motion or a subsequent motion to remove him as President, while the majority opposition is boycotting Committee meetings, preventing the presence of a quorum.

-The State Budget for 2018 will not be enacted before the year begins.
+The State Budget for 2018 was not enacted before the year began.
 According to Article 31 of the Budget and Financial Management Law, the state can function without an enacted budget under a "duodecimal regime" in which 1/12 of each line item appropriation in the 2017 budget can be spent during each month of 2018.
 The law does not consider a change in government structure, as has just taken place.
 On 6 December, the Council of Ministers sent Parliament a proposed amendment to the Budget and Financial Management Law which would include revenues in the duodecimal system; the Ministers also discussed the proposed fiscal envelope for the 2018 budget.

 The Minister of Finance presented the 2017 budget rectification proposal to Committee C on 11 December, as well as publishing two Budget Books on its website.
 However, on 12 December the Committee voted down the proposal by a 6-5 vote.
 The majority opposition said that the rectification budget should not be discussed before the government program is approved, and that the focus should be on the budget for 2018.